in2code-de/luxletter/Documentation/Installation/Index.md

 composer require "in2code/luxletter"
 ```

-Note: Installation without composer could work but is not supported.
+**Note:** TYPO3 in composer mode is needed

-TYPO3 10.4 is required.
-The free extension lux can be also installed for more analysis but is not
+TYPO3 10.4 or 11.5 is required.
+The free extension lux can be also installed for more analysis but is not eccessary.
-neccessary.

 ### Basic settings in extension configuration